 Here, some of Australia’s leading skin doctors help you to separate the facts from the fiction.

 Acne happens when the oil glands (pores) in the skin become blocked.
 Hormones make the oil glands produce more oil (sebum) and if the pores are blocked, a build-up occurs and you've got acne.
 It is not caused by poor hygiene, however keeping your skin clean will help acne.

 Blackheads are just dirt.
 You can wash acne away

 You can't wash acne away!
 If you scrub your face too much, it can irritate your skin and trigger inflammation like redness and swelling.
 Potentially, this can also make your acne worse!

 Picking and squeezing pimples is OK

 Don't do it!
 Picking and squeezing pimples quickly and visibly worsens acne.
-It also carries the risk of permanent scarring.
+It leads to more and deeper inflammation.
+You also risk acne scars.